 Irish Repertory Theatre continues its 11th season of the New Works Reading Series with a staged reading of Jimmy Murphy's play CEASEFIRE SOLDIERS.
-Directed by Irish Rep Literary Manager Kara Manning, the reading will take place on Friday, June 23, 2017 at 3:00pm at Irish Rep Theatre (132 West 22nd Street) on the Francis J. Greenburger Mainstage.
+Directed by Irish Rep Literary Manager Kara Manning, the reading will take place today, June 23, 2017 at 3:00pm at Irish Rep Theatre (132 West 22nd Street) on the Francis J. Greenburger Mainstage.
 Tickets to the reading are free and open to the public.
 Seating is limited.
 RSVP through Irish Rep's box office by calling 212-727-2737.

 The cast for CEASEFIRE SOLDIERS will include Ciarán Byrne* (Juno and the Paycock, The Freedom of the City); Billy Carter* (Shining City, The Weir); Sean Gormley* (Transport, The Weir); and Geraldine Hughes* (Molly Sweeney, Jerusalem).

 After a meticulously planned Irish Republican Army bomb attack goes tragically wrong in London's Soho district, the members of the newly formed Active Service Unit break rank and flee, never to set eyes on each other again-until 25 years later, when a voice from the grave reminds them that as "On The Runs," their war never ended.
 As the CEASEFIRE SOLDIERS recount the events of that day, they start to wonder if they had an informer in their ranks.

 The 2016-17 New Works Reading Series is underwritten in part by members of Irish Rep's Patron's Circle.